abbieprescott/rap-community-of-practice/docs/training_resources/python/logging-and-error-handling.md

 Error handling provides a way for us to try to handle problems in our code in a constructive manner.
 Error handling works hand-in-hand with logging to improve code reliability.

 When our code fails for some reason, we usually see an error message on screen and the running of the code stops.
 That error message is known as an exception.
-Exceptions are objects which represent errors which contain infortmation about the kind of error and where it was caused.
+Exceptions are objects which represent errors which contain information about the kind of error and where it was caused.

 As a developer, I can often anticipate what parts of my code are likely to have errors.
 For example, parsing a .csv file where we expect a certain list of column headers.
 By using error handling at these points in the code, I can make the code
 [fail gracefully](https://stackoverflow.com/questions/497952/how-to-make-python-gracefully-fail) while writing an informative error message to my logs.